wgmilleriii/favorite/docs/planning/immediate/NEXT_DAY.md

 - Calendar integration and planning time (during family time)
 - Discussion about Jim's care transition
 - Potential movie night (see [APOLLO_MOVIE_NIGHT_SUGGESTIONS.md](APOLLO_MOVIE_NIGHT_SUGGESTIONS.md))
+  - Consider "Chef" from backup options (but maybe save for when Katie is hungry!)
+  - "The Weatherman" might be better tonight

 ### Evening Tasks
 - Chip: Update documentation based on day's events